Mauritania Dec 4-9, 2016

 No tacky resorts.
 No pollution.
 This coastline is a rapturous place for tranquillity seekers and nature lovers.

 Parc National du Banc d’Arguin.
-This World Heritage–listed park occupies most of the Atlantic coast in northern Mauritania.
-It is an important stopover and breeding ground for multitudes of birds migrating between Europe and southern Africa, and as a result is one of the best birdwatching sites on the entire continent.
-It extends 200km north from Cape Timiris (155km north of Nouakchott) and 235km south of Nouâdhibou.
-The ideal way to approach the birds is by traditional fishing boat, best organised from the fishing village of Iwik .
+This World Heritage-listed park occupies most of the Atlantic coast in northern Mauritania.
+It is an important stopover and breeding ground for multitudes of birds migrating between Europe and southern Africa, and as a result, is one of the best birdwatching sites on the entire continent.
+It extends 200km north of Cape Timiris (155km north of Nouakchott) and 235km south of Nouâdhibou.
+The ideal way to approach the birds is by a traditional fishing boat, best organized from the fishing village of Iwik.

 .